-The drugs gabapentin, baclofen and memantine have also proved to have some success at reducing the effects of acquired nystagmus in some people and they are also being trialled on people with congenital nystagmus.
+The drugs gabapentin, baclofen and memantine have also proved to have some success at reducing the effects of acquired nystagmus in some people and they are also being trialled for people with congenital nystagmus.
 Sadly, they do not work for everyone and can have unpleasant side effects.

 Fampyra or fampiridine is now used in some cases of downbeat acquired nystagmus.

 Some centres offer eye surgery to children and adults with nystagmus where there is a marked head turn due to a null point (the position where the eye movements are at their smallest or slowest).
 The procedure involves detachment and reattachment of the eye muscles.
 As with any surgery, there are risks involved.

 The result is usually a more natural head position so that the patient can look straight ahead to focus on faces and objects.
 Sometimes they report that their vision is clearer.
 Follow up surgery is sometimes needed to refine any correction.
-Some people perceive a slowing of the eye movements as a result of surgery, though this is thought to be anecdotal and could simply be due to the change in the position of the null point.
+Some people perceive a slowing of the eye movements as a result of surgery, though this is no more than anecdotal and could simply be due to the change in the position of the null point.

 In a very small trial sample of patients with specific types of acquired nystagmus only, tiny surgical magnets have been inserted to control the eye movements.
 This technique is not yet being trialled for cases of congenital nystagmus.

 A summary of treatments

 The Nystagmus Network UK is working closely with the UK centres of excellence for nystagmus research, where developmental work continues on better diagnostics, understanding and alleviation of the effects of the condition and, perhaps most importantly, genetics.
 Genetic testing and counselling are already available.
 It is thought that the way ahead for treatment and prevention lies in gene therapy.

 Alternative therapies for nystagmus